stanimirovn/docs-redis/index.html.md

 Consider the following compatibility information before upgrading MongoDB for Pivotal Cloud Foundry.

-<p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x, you must first upgrade Redis for PCF to at least 1.4.1.
+<p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x, you must first upgrade Redis for PCF to any version in 1.4.x.
 This allows Redis for PCF upgrades after you install OpsManager 1.4.x. </p>

 For more information, refer to the full Product Version Matrix.